manabie-com/mana-do/README.md

 - Run ```npm run test``` to run all test
 - Sign in using username: `firstUser`, password: `example`

-## Features
+## What I have done
 - Implement the persistent feature.
 After refreshing, the data is still there: using localstorage
-- Implement the edit functionality: double click a task then a modal will be open and show a form for editing task
+- Implement the edit functionality: double click a task then a modal will be opened and show a form for editing task
 - Separate the code into different components

-### Fixed Bugs:
+- Write test for reducer and api-frontend
-- "Add new task" function called dispatch create todo twice
+- Fix bug: createTodo function is called twice

 ### Disadvantage
 - Still haven't tested for all components